Hello and welcome! Our most recent follow-up questionnaire Survey 2017 is now closed.

 If participants couldn’t come to us, we went to them.
 More than 140 mobile study centres were set up in conference centres, churches, hotels and other community meeting places, to ensure broad representation of the province’s diverse population.

-It’s a long-term relationship, one that will unfold over the next 50 years.
+It’s a long-term relationship, one that will unfold over the next several decades.
 Our participants have agreed to stay with the project and to regularly update us through follow-up surveys on their habits and state of health.

 Alberta’s Tomorrow Project would like to thank participants for their dedication and commitment.